 Where foreign shareholding in private sector banks is allowed up to a ceiling of 74 per cent of the paid-up voting equity capital, the aggregate non-resident shareholding from FDI, NRIs and FIIs in the new private sector banks should not exceed 49 per cent of the paid-up voting equity capital for the first 5 years from the date of licensing of the bank.
 No non-resident shareholder, directly or indirectly, individually or in groups, or through subsidiary, associate or joint venture will be permitted to hold 5 per cent or more of the paid-up voting equity capital of the bank for a period of 5 years from the date of commencement of business of the bank.
-After the expiry of 5 years from the date of commencement of business of the bank, the aggregate foreign shareholding would be as per the extant FDI policy.
+After the expiry of 5 years from the date of commencement of business of the bank.
+After the expiry of 5 years from the date of commencement of business of the bank.